seanmtracey/Edge-Scripting-Dynamic-Routing-and-Failovers/README.md

 # Dynamic routing and Failover with Bunny Edge Scripting

 A little while ago, we were super-excited to [announce Bunny Edge Scripting to the world](https://bunny.net/blog/introducing-bunny-edge-scripting-a-better-way-to-build-and-deploy-applications-at-the-edge/).
-Since then, we've seen so many exciting and creative uses that people have come up with for Edge Scripts, and we wanted to put something that we thought was really cool: Dynamic Routing and Failover of network requests!
+Since then, we've seen so many exciting and creative uses that people have come up with for Edge Scripts, and we wanted to show you something that we thought was really cool: Dynamic Routing and Failover of network requests!

 At the edge of the internet, speed is everything.
-With Bunny Edge Scripting, you can now route traffic dynamically and fail over without breaking a sweat!
+With Bunny Edge Scripting, you can now route traffic dynamically and failover effortlessly!

 ## What is Dynamic Routing and Failover?

 ![Dynamic routing diagram](images/edge_routing.png)

-"Dynamic routing" usually refers to code that enable us to determine the route traffic takes from a user to one or more servers.
-With dynamic routing, developers can choose which requests go to which server programmatically based on a whole host of things, from geography, to browser type, and more!
+“Dynamic routing” usually refers to code that enables us to programmatically determine the path traffic takes from a user to one or more servers.
+Developers can decide which requests go to which server based on factors like location, browser type, and more!

 ![Failover diagram](images/failover.png)